NathanJAdams/aws_s3_website/README.md

 This module performs a pre-check between the hosted zone and https://dns.google, but as yet cannot check the domain.
 If/when hashicorp provide a domain data source, another pre-check will be included that also checks the domain name servers are consistent.

+## CloudFront distributions
+It can take around 10-15 minutes to create a CloudFront distribution, so leave enough time to allow it to complete, especially if running in an automated pipeline.

 ## Deleting a website
 Note that deleting a website will delete the bucket and all objects within it.
 If you have any files you want to keep, you should **move them out of the bucket before deleting the website**.